Lisa Fowler: Casting

 The character's arrival was announced by the press in November 1998.
 She was one of Executive Producer Matthew Robinson's introductions, and was described as a "home-wrecking blonde".
-According to actress Lucy Benjamin who played Lisa, the scriptwriters had doubts about casting her in the role: "I just knew in my heart that I'd be able to do it well.
+According to actress Lucy Benjamin, who played Lisa, the scriptwriters had doubts about casting her in the role: "I just knew in my heart that I'd be able to do it well.
 And I desperately wanted the security of a regular income.
 But after the audition they kept me hanging on for such a long time.
 They tortured me by saying yes then saying no. It's the only job I've ever cried about when I thought I didn't have it."
 Benjamin said that she was overjoyed when she was eventually given the part.
 In 2010, Matthew Robinson discussed Lisa's introduction with Walford Web, suggesting that Lisa and several other new characters introduced were an attempt to fill in character gaps in the soap resulting from a large number of axings.
 Lisa was conceptualised as a "totty" contingent.
-He indicated that the casting of Benjamin had been awkward as BBC controller of drama, Mal Young, was hesitant about her hiring.
+He indicated that the casting of Benjamin had been awkward, as BBC controller of drama Mal Young was hesitant about her hiring.
 He eventually relented and, according to Robinson, admitted after seeing her in the role that "she was, after all, a great asset to the show".

 Personality

 Prior to the 2000s, Lucy Benjamin described Lisa Shaw, as "feisty, independent and ambitious".
-Later she described her as "a loyal, romantic Earth Mother".
+Later, she described her as "a loyal, romantic Earth Mother".
 It was revealed through dialogue on-screen that Lisa had nursed her mother through terminal cancer, and that she had not lost her virginity until the age of 28, when she came to Walford.

 The character's demeanour altered somewhat circa 2000.
 Due to her romantic pairing with Phil Mitchell, she became "mentally battered".
-Rupert Smith, author of EastEnders: 20 years in Albert Square, classified the character as an "eternal victim": one who endures misfortune and misery, an endless sufferer.
+Rupert Smith, author of EastEnders: 20 years in Albert Square, classified the character as an "eternal victim": one who endures misfortune and misery, and is an endless sufferer.
 He adds, "She was intelligent, beautiful and young — and so, of course, Lisa had to lie down and let men walk all over her [...] a snivelling, suicidal wreck."
 Benjamin has noted that her character was "constantly crying".